lindseyberlin/lindseyberlin/README.md

 Hi there!

-I'm a data enthusiast based out of Houston, Texas, where I code next to my partner and two black cats.
+I'm a data enthusiast based out of Philadelpha (recently moved from Houston), where I code next to my partner and two black cats.

 <!--- credit to https://github.com/alexandresanlim/Badges4-README.md-Profile for the badges -->